 How to Flag a Fake Google Review

+Once you’ve identified an appropriate violation the next step is to flag the review.
 When flagging reviews, there is something to be said for “strength in numbers,” meaning, if you have several users flag the same review, it may lead to a greater chance of it actually being removed by Google.

 Local business owners and companies can flag reviews in two (2) different ways; by flagging the review via Google Maps or through managing one’s Google My Business reviews.